ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 #### What Algorithms to Use

 There are multiple asymmetric algorithms, such as Rivest-Shamir-Adleman (RSA), Curve25519, and ElGamal.
 However, there are a few considerations for each:
-- **OWASP recommends RSA** with `2048-bit` keys or higher, as it offers a high degree of security.
+- **RSA**: OWASP recommends RSA with `2048-bit` keys or higher, as it offers a high degree of security.
 It is probably the most widely used algorithm, but it is computationally expensive.
-- **Curve25519** is an elliptic curve cryptography (ECC) algorithm that is much faster and more efficient in terms of computational resources compared to RSA, even with shorter key lengths.
+- **Curve25519**: An elliptic curve cryptography (ECC) algorithm that is much faster and more efficient in terms of computational resources compared to RSA, even with shorter key lengths.
 This makes it very useful in resource-constrained environments such as IoT or blockchain systems.
-- **ElGamal** is faster than RSA but less secure.
+- **ElGamal**: Faster than RSA but less secure.
 Its security depends significantly on key sizes, and it is generally recommended to use it with `2048-bit` keys or higher.
-- **DSA (Digital Signature Algorithm)** is primarily used for digital signatures, ensuring message authenticity and integrity.
+- **DSA (Digital Signature Algorithm)**: Primarily used for digital signatures, ensuring message authenticity and integrity.
 While not deprecated, it is less favored in modern cryptographic practices.

 Below is an example of encrypting and decrypting a text message using RSA `2048-bit` key: